Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

 !!! warning "Deprecation"

-    Note that `PipelineConfig^` has been deprecated and will be combined with `ScenarioConfig^` in future versions.
+    Note that `PipelineConfig^` has been deprecated in version 2.3 and will be combined with `ScenarioConfig^` in the following major version.
     It is recommended to configure ScenarioConfig with `configure_scenario_from_tasks` instead.

 Here is a simple example assuming the pipeline configuration `pipeline_cfg` has already been created: